 - Pets: "Love your pet?
 Submit a selfie of you both smiling, get your friends to vote for you, and you could win a year's supply of AcmeChow!"

-Creating a selfie contest
+Creating a Selfie Contest

 A selfie contest is a bit more complicated than a simple giveaway or sweepstakes.
-Because we're talking about the submittal of photos, you'll need to ensure your contest page has somewhere that entrants can upload their photos.
+Because we're talking about the submission of photos, you'll need to ensure your contest page has somewhere that entrants can upload their photos.

 By simply running a selfie contest with vote-based rules, your business will have gone a long way in spreading your contest message to new prospective customers.
-The problem is getting it to a good number of people off the bat.
-Here are a few top strategies for doing that:
+The problem is getting it to a good number of users off the bat.
+Here are a few top ideas for doing that:

 "Share for Bonus Entry"

-This is a really cool feature, which you'll only get if you decide to run your selfie contest with third-party contest software: the "Bonus Entry" popup.
+This is a really cool feature, which you'll only get if you decide to run your selfie contest with third-party contest software: the "Bonus Entry" click popup.

 What's the average purchase value of one of your customers?
 How much do they spend in a lifetime?
 Let's say it's $40.
 Will spending $300 on Facebook and Instagram ads be profitable?

 Let's say you pay $1.00 per click for your ads.
 And, with half of the visitors to your selfie contest converting, you're paying $2.00 per new contact.